-The block has a front entrance that has a door entry system, with a fob reader installed.
+The block has a front entrance, for each core, that has a door entry system, with a fob reader installed.
 Local authority employees and the fire & rescue service can use a drop latch key to gain access.

-The common areas include the internal staircase enclosure and an electrical cupboard on the ground floor under the stairwell, containing the main incoming electrical supply and residents' electrical meters.
+The common areas, for each core, include the internal staircase enclosure and an electrical cupboard on the ground floor under the stairwell, containing the main incoming electrical supply and residents' electrical meters.
 There is a landlords electrical distribution board at high level on the ground floor and a small electrical cabinet on the first floor containing door entry equipment.